nic2159048/Section10-MazeGUIOutput-Start/README.md

 that you want to commit into staged changes, put in a commit message, and then click commit and push.

+This initiates the first TravisCI build, do NOT skip this step.

 ### Part 1 - Binary Introduction